Algonquin College: Military

 The Diploma in Military Arts and Sciences (DMASc) provides Non-Commissioned Members (NCMs) of the Canadian Forces an online program made possible by a partnership between OntarioLearn (Algonquin College consortium member), the RMC, and the Canadian Defence Academy.
 Under a RMC and Algonquin College articulation agreement, all graduates of this diploma program who apply to the RMC will be admitted into the Bachelor of Military Arts and Sciences degree program with advanced standing.

 In 2006, Algonquin College was approached by the Canadian Forces Support Training Group (CFSTG) to explore the feasibility of developing and delivering a program to satisfy the training requirements exclusively for Canadian Forces Geomatics Technicians.
 The goal was to increase the number of CF graduates produced by the School of Military Mapping.
 Students in the Geomatics Technician program earn a college-approved certificate in Geomatics.
-Algonquin College also grants a provincially approved Geomatics Technician Diploma to students who successfully graduate from the Geomatics Technician Training and have completed a small number of approved additional courses.
+Algonquin also grants a provincially approved Geomatics Technician Diploma to students who successfully graduate from the Geomatics Technician Training and have completed a small number of approved additional courses.

-Sports

-The name of Algonquin College's sports team is the Algonquin Thunder.
-Thor is the Algonquin College mascot.
-Algonquin is a member of the OCAA and the CCAA.
-Varsity teams compete in six sports on the provincial level within the OCAA.
-The Men's and Women's teams in basketball, soccer, and volleyball can qualify to compete for a "National Championship" as members of the CCAA.
-Funding is provided by the Students' Association.

-Algonquin Times

-The student newspaper of Algonquin College is called the Algonquin Times, founded in 1986.
-It is produced every two weeks during the fall and winter semesters by journalism and advertising students.
-Funding is provided by the Students' Association.

-Glue Magazine

-Created and distributed for the first time in 2003, Glue Magazine has two deployments, with distribution being carried out twice a year- in September and in January.
-The issues and topics covered in the publication cover common student concerns such as money, food, friends, gaming, and more.
-The magazine is created via a collaborative effort between Algonquin College's Journalism and Advertising Marketing Communications students to further their skills in editing, managing promotional material and advertisements.
-Glue magazine is circulated at three main Ottawa post-secondary campuses including Algonquin College, Carleton University, and the University of Ottawa.

-Services Available to the Public

-Algonquin College offers a variety of services to the public at a discounted rate from what is offered outside of the campus.
-By providing this service, the College allows its students to get hands-on, practical delivery of the theory learned in a classroom setting.

-The services available for use by the public are: